 Writer Relocations has content in several interesting forms.
 Destination Guides, Moving Tips, Service FAQs, Blogs, Locations, and eBook Downloads.

 Each follows its won style and layout.

-The intricate mix of these produce the right kind of leads for the brand.
+The intricate mix of these produces the right kind of leads for the brand.
 The eBooks are easily the best in the business.

 I noticed that they change their forms frequently which makes me suspect that they test it often.

-Well thought-through content given the nature of content in this industry.
+Uses thought-through content, and SEO-optimised, given the nature of content in this industry.

 Do you know of sites in the moving industry which offers great and valuable content for its customers?